balimassinissa/Python-Implementation-Approach-for-Preparing-Annotated-Brats-2020-Dataset-for-YOLO-Model-Training/README.md

                            source myenv/bin/activate
                            pip install nibabel matplotlib
                            pip install SimpleITK matplotlib

-5.Launch Jupyter Notebook by typing: jupyter notebook You can then run the code.
+5. Launch Jupyter Notebook by typing: jupyter notebook You can then run the code.

 ### Important Note: You may need to update certain paths for the code to work correctly.